AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 The workshop is open to everyone from The Claremont Colleges on a first-come first-serve basis.
 Please [register here](https://forms.gle/3VdVMqV1EctC7aiE6).

 Machine learning algorithms will be introduced with a “learn-by-doing” approach using python tools such as pandas, seaborn, scikit-learn, keras, etc. on real-world datasets.

+Each session of the workshop will build on the previous ones.
+The learning material will be made available in [this Github repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) a few minutes before each session.

+Pre-requisites:
+1. The workshops will cover the data science and deep learning tools in the Python ecosystem from the scratch.
+Some familiarity with Python is a pre-requisite.
+If you have a grip on the basics of coding in some other language such as Javascript, that should suffice too.
+2. Some familiarity with probability and statistics.

 ### Topics to be covered:
 #### Sessions 1-3: